OctopusDeploy/blog/blog/2019-12/devops-documentation/index.md

 ## Automating the process

 Given the simplicity of this example guide, the video and screenshots could have been created and edited manually.
-But given that we are building the foundation for a workflow that will expand to dozens of such guides, we need a way for these assets to be created automatically.
+But given that we are building the foundation for a workflow that will expand to dozens (if not hundreds) of such guides, we need a way for these assets to be created automatically.

 Automating the creation and updating of these assets requires four services:

 * A video hosting service, ideally that can update videos in-place.
 * An image hosting service.
 * A tool for scripting the interactions with a web browser.
-(=* A service that executes the scripting.
+* A service that executes the scripting.

-For the Octopus Guides we used Wista for our video hosting, AWS S3 for our image hosting, a custom tool using WebDriver for scripting a web browser and GitHub actions to execute everything.
+For the Octopus Guides we used Wista for our video hosting, AWS S3 for our image hosting, a custom tool using WebDriver for scripting a web browser and GitHub Actions to execute everything.

 To see this in action, let’s take a look at a sample project at https://github.com/OctopusSamples/GoogleAgileDocs.
 This project includes two workflows to be executed by GitHub actions: one to capture the screencast, and another to generate the screenshots.